elastic/logstash/docs/tutorials/metrics-from-logs.md

 while you can centralize logs with logstash, you can read, modify, and write them to and from just about anywhere.

-## A full use case

-TODO(sissel): include sample logs, show custom grok format, output to statsd and/or graphite.